albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# Can we Address this Somehow?
+# Can we address this somehow?

 This is an area where domain primitives shine